ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 In functional programming languages, such as Haskell, you can define algebraic data types to combine values in various ways.

 Our goal is to keep things simple and explain the concept in a way that can be easily translated into the syntax of any programming language you prefer.
-For this reason, we have adopted a straightforward notation for compound data types in our pseudocode:
+For this reason, we have adopted a straightforward notation for compound data types in our pseudocode.
+Here is an example of how to define a dynamic array (see section XX):

-    datatype ArrayStack of T implements Stack of T: data = Array of T
+    datatype ArrayStack of T implements Stack of T:
+        data: Array of T
-        size = 0
+        size: int = 0

         constructor ArrayStack(capacity):
             data = Array(capacity) of T

+A datatype can also have "internal functions" (called *methods* in object-oriented languages), and they will have access to the internal variables:

+    datatype ArrayStack ...:
+        (...)

-        function push(value: T):  // no safety checks data[size] = value
+        function push(value: T):
+            data[size] = value
             size = size + 1